-We’ve all been aware what a challenging couple of years this has been for everyone.
+We’ve all been aware what a challenging few years this has been for everyone.
 As part of bringing enrichment and care to the Department we’re working with scientist-turned-artist, Dr Lizzie Burns, on projects celebrating the work we do, and historically.

 Following a doctorate and post-doc from the Department of Biochemistry, Lizzie has combined her passion for science, art and education with outreach projects for the MRC, the Wellcome Trust and the British Council.
 Together with DPAG and the Dunn School, our Department became home for the MRC’s ‘Medical Research Revealed’.
 Lizzie has encouraged students in our Department to bring science and art together through origami, and invited members of the Department to get creative with the festive ‘Tree of Life’ competition.
 We now have three ‘Cabinets of curiosity’ to allow changing exhibits starting with our ‘Tree of Life’ project.